alexrudnick/dissertation/BURNDOWN.md

 ## multilingual

 ## integration
+  * download and set up phrasal
+  * train a simple PBMT system for Guarani
+  * pick a test set
+  * make a feature function that calls out to chipa

   * figure out what the simplest thing we can do is that demonstrates an integration story: SQUOIA and phrasal?
     * we could do SQUOIA for Quechua and Phrasal for Guarani!